MarkAlperin/MarkAlperin/README.md

 <h1 align="center">Hi 👋, I'm Mark Alperin</h1>
 <h3 align="center">A passionate full-stack developer from Austin, Texas.</h3>

+-  Some of the **TEAM** projects I've worked on:
+<a href="https://github.com/GreeneOcean/Project_Greene" >**Greene Ocean**</a>: A full-stack web app that connects potential donors of goods to people and charities in their local area.
+I implemented the

 - 🙆🏻 Some of my **PERSONAL** projects I've worked on:

 - 🔭 I’m currently working on [arc-website](https://github.com/MarkAlperin/arc-website-app)

-- 📫 How to reach me <a href="https://www.linkedin.com/in/mark-alperin">
+- 📫 How to reach me <a href="https://www.linkedin.com/in/markalperin">
   <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn BAdge"/>
   </a>

-- 📄 Know about my experiences [https://www.linkedin.com/in/markalperin/](https://www.linkedin.com/in/markalperin/)

 - ⚡ Fun fact **I sailed across the Atlantic!**